volard/os-knowledge-base/BIOS.md

-basic input/output system  — a set of micro programs
+> Basic input/output system  — a set of micro programs

 contains all the code to gain initial access to the main machine devices:
 - keyboard